cdvincent/Ask-LIRI/README.md

 <p>Here is an example of using the "movie-this" command: </p><br>
 <img src="images/movie.png"><br>
 <p>The command is "movie-this" and the search term in the example is "groundhog day".
 The search term is again altered into a format that the OMDB API recognizes, and is added to the URL to search the API.
-OMDB returns the movies title, the year the movie was released, the imdb and rotten tomato ratings, the country of origin, the languages the movie is available in, and a short plot summary of the movie.</p><br>
+OMDB returns the movies title, the year the movie was released, the imdb and rotten tomato ratings, the country of origin, the languages the movie is available in, a short plot summary, and the actors in the movie.</p><br>

 <p>Here is an example of using the "spotify-this" command: </p><br>
 <img src="images/song.png"><br>